mackenly/quickbiolinks/README.md

 <br>*Using one of our templates?
 Add your name and link!*

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please see the [contribution guide](https://github.com/mackenly/quickbiolinks/blob/master/CONTRIBUTING.md) first.
 Fast load speeds are a must.
 Shoot for a 95+ Page Speed Insights Score.
+Plus, dynamic content is always a benefit.

 ## License
 [GNU General Public License v3.0](https://github.com/mackenly/quickbiolinks/blob/master/LICENSE)